 It can be easy enough to coast along at a job for a few months—or even a few years.
 But the damage that coasting can do to your career might take a long time to repair.
-Here are the super-easy steps to keeping your eye on the ball, instead.
-Read on…
+Here are two super easy steps to avoid falling into a copywriting career rut.

 And, of course, this means that if you’re not keeping your eye on the ball when it comes to your career…then no one is.